joshbegley/nyt-latest/previous.md

 `From Andy Reid to Tom Brady to rules analyst Dean Blandino, there was plenty of frustration with the Eagles' use of the tush push on Sunday.`\
 https://nytimes.com/athletic/6631199/2025/09/15/tush-push-false-start-eagles-chiefs-nfl/

-**Notes on 2026 MLB Draft prospects from the 2025 Under Armour Next game**\
+**A look at the 2026 MLB Draft prospects from the 2025 Under Armour Next All-America Game**\
-`Notes on Rocco Maniscalco, Blake Bowen, Jaxon Matthews, Tyler Putnam, Alain Gómez-Gudiño and more 2026 MLB draft prospects.`\
+`A look at Rocco Maniscalco, Blake Bowen, Jaxon Matthews, Tyler Putnam, Alain Gómez-Gudiño and more 2026 MLB draft prospects.`\
 https://nytimes.com/athletic/6631520/2025/09/15/under-armour-next-2025-notes-mlb-draft/

 **Profits from Norway vs Israel to go to relief group in Gaza**\